Tennis

 Emma Raducanu

-Emma Raducanu’s Next Tournament & Match
+Emma Raducanu’s next tournament & match

-Emma Raducanu’s 2023 ATP Campaign So Far
+Emma Raducanu’s 2023 WTA Campaign

 The 2023 season started on the right foot.
 She overcame Linda Fruhvirtova in the first round of WTA Auckland.
 It was a hard battle in the three-set affair, one in which she overcame her rival eventually.